Online Degree Programs

 - Visual and Performing Arts

-Schools with online programs usually have specific tech requirements regarding what kind of computers, Internet connections and software distance learners must have.
-In some cases, instructors use web conferencing to interact with classes at set times, so a web cam and microphone may be required.
+Schools with online programs usually have specific tech requirements regarding what kind of computer, Internet connection, and software distance learners must have.
+In general, students usually need to have a computer with the following features: